×

-Step One: Knowing where the space is going
+Step One: Knowing where the space goes

-Before you start deleting anything, you must first identify the real culprit behind the storage consumption. iOS provides a detailed and easy-to-understand view that shows you exactly where every gigabyte of your device’s space is going.
+Before you start deleting anything, you must first identify the real culprit behind the storage consumption. iOS provides a detailed and easy-to-understand overview that shows you exactly where every gigabyte of your device’s space is going.

 Offload Unused Apps